Sinking cities: Causes

-Throughout the twenty-first century, as these cities continued to grow, fresh water became an ever more precious resource.
+Water is a vital resource that people need to survive.
+However, with the increase of the human population, more water is being extracted from underground aquifers which creates large subsidence problems.
 Due to the dense populations along river deltas, industrial development, and relaxed or no environmental protections, river waters often became polluted.
 This has become an ever more common phenomena in coastal mega-cities, particularly in Asia.
 Many cities are unable to afford costly water treatment systems and are forced to rely heavily on groundwater.
-When groundwater is extracted from aquifers in the subsurface more rapidly than it is able to recharge, voids are created beneath the earth.
+In the aquifers, there are rock and sediments of different sizes, creating different pores of varying sizes which capture water underground.
 As the ground is loaded, most often through increased development, the soil compresses and land begins to subside.
 Depending on the geology of the region, subsidence may occur rapidly, as in many coastal plains, or more slowly depending on bedrock depth.
+Furthermore, oil, natural gas, and other hydrocarbons, can be found in rock pores underground.
+These natural resources, however, can also cause land subsidence when extracted.

 High buildings can create land subsidence by pressing the soil beneath with their weight.
 The problem is already felt in New York City, San Francisco Bay Area, Lagos.